Vigil honors girl killed in Muskegon Heights hit-and-run

 The principal of Taylor's school spoke and sang a gospel song at the vigil.
 Her parents also spoke briefly and thanked everyone for their support.
 Afterward, all the children at the vigil released balloons and her parents released a lantern in her memory.

-Taylor's funeral will be held on Saturday at Holy Trinity Church of God in Christ in Muskegon.
-A time is still to be announced.
+Taylor's funeral will be held on Friday at Holy Trinity Church of God in Christ in Muskegon at 11:00 a.m.
 A GoFundMe page has been set up to help her family to help them pay for funeral costs.